mclumd/baxter-demo/navigation/README.md

 ./start.sh voice-control
 ```
 NOTE: If using voice-control, you must have Pocketsphinx installed.
-See [instructions for downloading Pocketsphinx](pocketsphinx_instructions.md)
+See [instructions for using Pocketsphinx](pocketsphinx-instructions.md)

 ## Commands
 This script presents you with a command line interface for controlling Baxter's movement.
 Currently you can issue the following commands: